Frequently Asked Questions

 The first phase is slated to be completed by fall 2018.

-When will construction begin on the New York City Campus?
+When did construction begin on the New York City Campus?

 What is happening to the Student Union and other student services on the B-Level?